The International Trade Blog Export Forms

 If your goods are shipping by ocean vessel, you’ll need an ocean bill of lading.
 An ocean bill of lading can serve as both a contract of carriage and a document of title for the cargo.
 There are two types:

 Goods shipped on a plane require an air waybill.
+It is a contract of carriage between the shipper and the carrier that is distributed by the International Air Transport Association (IATA).
 Unlike an ocean bill of lading, an air waybill cannot be negotiable.
-It is a contract of carriage between the shipper and the carrier.

 If your products are considered dangerous goods by either the International Air Transport Association (IATA) or the International Maritime Organization (IMO), you need to include the appropriate dangerous goods form with your shipment.
 Shipping dangerous goods or hazardous materials can be tricky.
-Before you do it, the appropriate people at your company need to be trained in the proper packaging, labeling and documentation of these shipments.
+Before you do it, the appropriate people at your company need to be trained to properly package, label and document these shipments.

 The IATA form—the Shipper’s Declaration for Dangerous Goods—is required for air shipments.
 There is a different version of the form for ocean shipments.
 Again, these forms need to be completed by someone who has been trained to handle dangerous goods shipping.